berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 ## YDB API overhead: a suggestion

 After all this work, why is M still faster?
 I suspect that lua-yottadb is now about as fast as it can get.
-So why is database traversal in Lua still 30% slower than M (on our server), when a basic for-loop in [Lua](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.lua) is 17× as fast as [M](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.m)?
+So why is database traversal in Lua still 30% slower than M (on our server), when a basic `for` loop in [Lua](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.lua) is 17× as fast as [M](https://github.com/berwynhoyt/lua-yottadb/blob/blog_efficiency/blog/forloop.m)?
 My hunch was that there are subscript conversion overheads on the YottaDB side of the YottaDB-C API, that M doesn't incur since YottaDB includes both the YottaDB database and a complete implementation of the M language.
 I had a chat with [Bhaskar](https://gitlab.com/ksbhaskar), founder of YottaDB, and he was able to confirm my hunch.

 Since YottaDB includes both the database engine and the M runtime system, it can make optimizations that another language runtime system cannot make when accessing the database.
 At a high level, that is why database access from non-M languages can get close to M, but cannot quite match it.

 For example, since a value can have multiple representations, e.g., 1234 can be both a string as well as a number, with a cost to convert between representations, YottaDB stores metadata about data that includes the representations it already has.
 This is a classic trade-off of space for speed.
 This, and other optimizations, give M an edge over other languages when accessing YottaDB.

 However, while database access specifically may be faster in M, performance should always be considered in the context of complete applications, any of which will execute a substantial amount of logic other than just database access.
-The fact that a basic for loop in Lua is so much faster than one in M may suggest that a complete application coded in Lua will outperform an equivalent application coded in M. So, my employer and I, as well as YottaDB, consider this exercise to be a success.
+The fact that a basic `for` loop in Lua is so much faster than one in M may suggest that a complete application coded in Lua will outperform an equivalent application coded in M. So, my employer and I, as well as YottaDB, consider this exercise to be a success.

 My work on this project suggests a possible avenue for an enhancement to YDB itself that may be worth considering.
 Given that languages like Lua and Python access data through node objects, one possibly way to improve performance would be for YDB itself to expose a function to **cache** a subscript array, storing it as mvals within YDB: